Eltako/series62ip/README.md

 If you have questions, want to report a bug or request a feature that is not specific to another repository, then this is the right place to do so.

 ## What is the Eltako SERIES 62-IP
+The brand new products that work with WiFi, are Apple Home certified and “built for Matter”.
+As soon as the Matter certification is available, the actuators will be delivered with this new standard directly from the factory.

 ## Tools